mikeferguson/ndt_2d/README.md

  * ``laser_max_beams``: Maximum number of laser beams to use during scan matching.
 This mirrors the parameter of the same name in AMCL.

- * ``ndt_resolution``: Resolution used for the NDT grid.
-Every cell of this resolution will be represented by a single Gaussian function.
-Units: meters.

  * ``minimum_travel_distance``: Minimum linear travel distance before localization update is applied.
 Applies to both particle filter and scan matching based localization.
 Units: meters.